ckeditor/ckeditor5/docs/tutorials/widgets/using-react-in-a-widget.md

 The editor with some basic plugins is created in the `main.js` file.

 Open the URL displayed in your terminal.
-If everything went well, you should see a "Hello world" application in your web browser, which might not be much but it is a good start:
+If everything goes well, you should see a "Hello world" application in your web browser, which might not be much, but it is a good start:

 {@img assets/img/using-react-in-a-widget-1.png Screenshot of the "Hello world" application in web browser.}